quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part08_Part_III_The_Pr.md

 ??x
 By combining multiple operational laws, one can derive formulas that describe system behavior under various conditions.
 For example, Little's Law combined with other operational principles can help prove how changes in parameters like service times or arrival rates affect the overall performance metrics of a closed system.

-Example: Using operational laws, you might derive an expression for mean response time \( W \) as a function of multiprogramming level \( n \), and then take limits to understand its behavior at very high or low values of \( n \). x??
+Example: Using operational laws, you might derive an expression for mean response time $W $ as a function of multiprogramming level$n $, and then take limits to understand its behavior at very high or low values of$ n$. x??

 ---